- About Us

 Church Training will take place during Religion classes for Pacelli students.
 I will offer training on a for non-Pacelli new servers and any servers that want extra training.
 These occur in September annually.

 Optional additional Training will be offered on Saturday, Sept.
-23rd at 8:30am and Monday, Sept.
-25th at 7:00pm in the Church.
+28th at 11:00 am in the Church.

 “As each one has received a gift, use it to serve one another as good stewards of God’s varied grace.
 Whoever preaches, let it be with the words of God.
 Whoever serves, let it be with the strength that God supplies so that in all things, God may be glorified through Jesus Christ.”